People for Peace, Justice, and

 detainees and employees alike,

-make an effort to do so soon.
+make an effort to do so.

 All Tacoma residents should see it for themselves.